Arran1198/Git.Journey/README.md

 windows is not an easy task to do, and other than that i have to make neccessary perperations for it.

 _also creating a 6-month road-map for game-development in unreal engine. actually an adventage is to make cpp based games with it.

+____Day 003 Today was kind of a chill day, i've been to university all day and peracticing german all day. hope i become better at it, it's kind of stressing.